- Chronobiology – the science of our bodies’ biological clocks – has strong implications for our ideal work schedule.

 Half your team is larks, the other is owls.
 So how do you ever have an effective meeting?
 Atlassians share their User Manuals with their team, which often offer clues that can help you plan meetings when most members of your team are mentally at the top of their game.
 Imber’s team tries to meet in the middle, scheduling their meetings during the middle of the day, since this isn’t a peak for anyone.

 Network at the right times

 After-work mixers are draining for early birds.
 If you’re up with the sun, network or catch up with colleagues during lunch.
 Owls will still be going strong come evening, so should network during dinners and happy hour events.

 “Humans are designed to work in sprints, not marathons,” says Imber.
-Breaks improve performance so add them hourly – even during your peaks.
+Breaks improve performance, so add them hourly – even during your peaks.
 One study showed that the most productive performers work for a solid 52 minutes and then had a break for 17 minutes.
-(To achieve this Imber makes what would have previously been 60-minute meetings as 50 minutes. so she can grab a quick breather between appointments.)
-Other research suggests that hourly five-minute walking breaks boost energy, sharpen focus, improve mood and reduce feelings of fatigue in the afternoon more effectively than one 30-minute break.
-If possible, make that walk outside; 40-second “Green Micro-breaks,” that is, looking at a view of greenery, increases concentration levels by 8%.
+(To achieve this, Imber schedules what would have previously been 60-minute meetings for 50 minutes. so she can grab a quick breather between appointments.)
+Other research suggests that hourly five-minute walking breaks boost energy, sharpen focus, improve mood, and reduce feelings of fatigue in the afternoon more effectively than one 30-minute break.
+If possible, take that walk outside; 40-second “Green Micro-breaks,” that is, taking in a view of greenery, increases concentration levels by 8%.

 Get stories like this in your inbox